Predictia/AQUA/docs/sphinx/source/diagnostics/ssh_variability.rst

 ------

 * SSH variability for each input model in NetCDF format.
-* Visualization of SSH Variability via subplots in jpeg format.
+* Visualization of SSH Variability via subplots in PDF format.

 Observations
 ------------